domeniko-gentner/labertasche/README.md

 ```

 Please take note of the `id` on each element, these are mandatory, as well as the function call for the `onclick` event.
 Again, style as needed and add more Javascript to your gusto.
+Make sure to implement the callback, otherwise the
+Javascript will crash.

-Inside your template `single.html`, or wherever you want to place comments, you qwill also need this:
+Inside your template `single.html`, or wherever you want to place comments, you will also need this:

 ```
 {{ $file := replaceRE "^(.*)[\\/]$" "data$1.json" .Page.RelPermalink }}
 {{ .Scratch.Set "location" $file }}
 {{ partial "partials/comments" . }}
 ```
+There is no styling needed for this part!

 After that and configuring labertasche correctly, the json files should be placed in your data folder and all you got
 to do after that, is to rebuild Hugo and the new comment should appear.